mrghg/undergrad_projects/README.md

-# Project ideas and materials for University of Bristol final year project students
+# Project ideas and materials for University of Bristol Chemistry and/or Scientific Computing final year project students

 Please contact Matt Rigby to discuss project ideas